kachiann/mlops-project/README.md

 A Prefect Task is a Python function decorated with the `@task` decorator that represents discrete units of work within a Prefect workflow (see code file).
 We can also customize the task decorator with optional arguments like name, description, tags, cache settings, retries, and more.

+**Prefect Deployments**

+Deployments are flows stored on the local server or on the cloud and include important information for orchestrating your workflow remotely, such as scheduling and execution details.

 **3. Model Deployment**:
 In this case, we are containerizing the model using Docker and deploying it as a web service with Flask.
 The `app.py` contains the logic of the program.
 You can check the folder for all the files needed to create the Docker image.